marekjm/viuavm/README.markdown

 - severly limited introspection,
 - no way to express atoms (i.e. all names must be known at compile time, and there is no way to tell the machine "Here, take this string, convert it to atom and return corresponding function/class/etc."),
 - calling Viua code from C++ is not tested,
-- multithreaded code must be debugged with GDB instead of debugger supplied by the VM,
+- concurrent code must be debugged with GDB instead of debugger supplied by the VM,
 - debugging information encoded in compiled files is limited,
-- VM runs in a single process so I/O and foreign function calls block all threads,
+- VM runs in a single process so I/O and foreign function calls block all VM-processes,
 - speed: Viua is not the fastest VM around,